Total Coverage Quotes*

 What is Term Life Insurance?

-There are certain term policies for special uses: An annual renewable term is a one-year life insurance policy where your premiums are locked in for a year and you have the option to renew every year after that.
+There are also certain Term Policies for special uses: An annual renewable term is a one-year Life Insurance Policy where your premiums are locked in for a year, and you have the option to renew every year after that.
 It is sometimes referred to as a yearly renewable term.
-Decreasing term policies are a type of term life insurance policy where the death benefit decreases over the life of the policy.
+Decreasing Term Policies are a type of Term Life Insurance Policy where the death benefit decreases over the life of the policy.

 Compare The Various Canadian Term Life Insurance Plans